 Reduced crying can help a parent’s frayed nerves.

-When an infant is nursing or sucking on a pacifier, it can help reduce pain.
+When a baby is nursing or sucking on a pacifier, it can help reduce pain.

-For premature babies in the intensive care unit, pacifiers can shorten hospital stays and help tube-fed babies learn to use a bottle.
+Pacifiers can shorten hospital stays and help tube-fed babies learn to use a bottle for premature babies in the intensive care unit.